arplaboratory/TrajPlanARPL/README.md

 ```
 roslaunch ros_traj_gen_utils traj_plan.launch
 ```
+or perch for the object

-Change Robot name to vehicle_name/waypoints <- standard trajectory Load the waypoints in the ros_traj_gen_utils/config/perch_general.bag The plugin will publish a nav_msgs/path
+Change Robot name to vehicle_name
+The plugin will publish a nav_msgs/path
 Output visualized 3D path.
 2d plots of time versions various. topic published on vehicle_name/position_cmd

-Initially this is set with a hardcoded target orientation of 90 degrees where you should see it reflected in the acceleration.
+Initially this is set with perch_config target orientation of 90 degrees where you should see it reflected in the acceleration.
 You can also drag and drop waypoints to see various paths.